akshatamohanty/akshatamohanty.github.io/index.md

                 We are moving towards a decentralized world.
                 <br/><br/>
                 <div>
-                     And the lessons from this shift are going to be significant for the next generation of internet applications and how humans cooperate.
-I have embarked on a mission to learn and educate more engineers towards this oldish-new paradigm in technology.
+                     And the lessons from this shift are going to be significant for the next generation of internet applications.
+My mission is to learn and educate more engineers towards this oldish-new paradigm in technology.
                      <br/><br />
-                    If you are excited to learn about decentralized applications, distributed ledgers, cryptographic proofs and web3, join us at Practical Blockchain - an online community for web3 developers.
+                    If you are excited to learn about decentralized applications, distributed ledgers, cryptographic proofs and web3, join us at Practical Blockchain - an online community for blockchain developers.
                     <br/><br/>
                     <div class='block'>
                         <a href='https://www.meetup.com/practical-blockchain/' target='_blank'>